Read on the ACIM CE App: https://acimce.app/:W-35

-The Text tells us that "you do not understand how lofty the Holy Spirit's perception of you really is."
-(T-9.VII.4:2).
+The Text tells us that “you do not understand how lofty the Holy Spirit’s perception of you really is.”
+(T-9.VII.3:2).
 In the following section of the same chapter, it says:

-You did not establish your value and it needs no defense.
-Nothing can attack it nor prevail over it.
+You did not establish your value, and it needs no defense.
+Nothing can attack it or prevail over it.
 It does not vary.
 It merely is.
-Ask the Holy Spirit what it is and He will tell you, but do not be afraid of His answer, because it comes from God.
-It is an exalted answer because of its Source, but the Source is true and so is Its answer.
-Listen and do not question what you hear, for God does not deceive.
-He would have you replace the ego's belief in littleness with His Own exalted Answer to what you are, so that you can cease to question it and know it for what it is.
-(T-9.VIII.11:2-9)
+Ask the Holy Spirit what it is, and He will tell you.
+But do not be afraid of His answer, for it comes from God.
+It is an exalted answer because of its Source, but the Source is true, and so is Its answer.
+Listen, and do not question what you hear, for God does not deceive.
+He would have you replace the ego’s belief in littleness with His Own exalted answer to the question of your being, so that you can cease to question it and know it for what it is.
+(T-9.VIII.12)

 As the lesson points out, we do not normally think of ourselves in terms such as “lofty” and “exalted.”
 Notice, though, that the Course is saying this is true of us, not because of anything we have done, but because of our Source (3:2).
 What makes us what we are is not ourselves, but God.
 That is why the Course lays so much stress on the idea “I am as God created me.”
 Our little view of ourselves comes from our attempts to create ourselves; our true grandeur derives from the fact that we are God’s creations.
 Our unwillingness to recognize this connection with our Source is what keeps us locked in our smallness.
 We resist acknowledging God as our Source because it seems, to our egos, to put us in second place and to make us dependent.
 It does not make us dependent—we are dependent.
 That is not our shame; it is our glory.
 It is what establishes our grandeur.